-Reversed Buttonhole Bar creates a textured braid like stitch that is great to use as a textured border or edging.
-You can use it as a linear stitch too making it a very versatile stitch to add to the stitches you use.
+Reversed Buttonhole Bar creates a textured braid-like stitch that is great to use as a textured border or edging.
+You can use it as a linear stitch too, making it a very versatile stitch to add to the stitches you use.
 This stitch is also known as Buttonhole with an extra line.

 Reversed Buttonhole Bar is worked on a foundation row of buttonhole stitch.